Skip to code content (skip section selection)

 (A) The county shall perform a water resource impact review on all proposed development or redevelopment to assure compliance with the provisions of this chapter.

 (B) The water resource impact review will assess whether the water resource management area will be protected from contaminants and activities which pose an adverse effect on general health, safety, and welfare.
 In addition the review will assess the impact to the quantity of the water resource.
-In making the determination, the county shall give consideration to the simplicity, reliability, and feasibility of the control or mitigation measures proposed and the degree of threat to the water resource which would result if the measures fail.
+In making the determination, the county shall consider the simplicity, reliability, and feasibility of the control or mitigation measures proposed and the degree of threat to the water resource which would result if the measures fail.
 The development or redevelopment may not be approved unless it is shown that the water resource management area:

 (1) Will be protected from any pollutants used on the property which pose an adverse effect to the health, safety, or welfare of persons;